Many Strong Voices (MSV)

 SEA-Quester is a new project that brings together 10 research institutions from across the Arctic to study the phenomenon of “polar blue carbon”.
 The four-year project, funded by the EU Horizon Europe research and innovation programme, launched on 1 February 2024 (see our press release).

-But polar blue carbon is unique in that the Arctic and Southern oceans are experiencing some of the most dramatic ecosystem changes on the planet – losing sea ice and unique polar habitats, gaining new species from lower latitudes, witnessing kelp forest ecosystems expand and contract, and changing community dynamics like the timing of plankton blooms, all while climate change exerts physical changes like sea-level rise, and influx of glacial meltwater and sediments, and increasing ocean acidity.
+The concept of blue carbon has expanded in recent decades, including everything from coastal ecosystems like mangroves, salt marshes, and seagrasses to fish in the twilight zone, and even whale carbon.
+But polar blue carbon is unique in that the Arctic and Southern oceans are experiencing some of the most dramatic ecosystem changes on the planet – losing sea ice and unique polar habitats, gaining new boreal and tropical species, witnessing kelp forest ecosystems both expand and contract, and changing community dynamics like the timing of plankton blooms, all while climate change exerts physical changes like sea-level rise, and influx of glacial meltwater and sediments, and increasing ocean acidity.

 The prevailing hypothesis is that these changes will increase overall productivity, and thereby increase carbon sequestration.
 But this is far from settled.
 SEA-Quester will tackle this hypothesis head on, by combining remote sensing measurements with field data and utilizing the latest trait-based models.
 This will also be compared with information we glean from the geologic record preserved in marine benthic sediments.
 As we start to get a clearer picture of what might happen to polar biodiversity, and building off previous research in projects like ECOTIP and FACE-IT, we can attempt to resolve the fate of carbon taken up from the atmosphere by our polar oceans in an changing climate future.